-The Investment Manager may use derivative instruments in order to mitigate market risk or to take a directional investment.
-These provide a limited degree of protection against a rise in interest rates and would not materially impact the portfolio returns if a large market movement did occur.
+The Investment Manager may use derivative instruments in order to mitigate marketrisk or to take a directional investment.
+These provide a limited degree of protection and would not materially impact the portfolio returns if a large market movement did occur.